 In order to “mentally time travel,” Tulving said that a person needs to have:

-Sense of self
+- Sense of self

-Subjective sense of time
+- Subjective sense of time

 Autonoetic awareness is the ability to see ourselves as we were in the past, the present, the future, and in imaginary scenarios.
 Think about you as a third-grader.
 Think about you now.
 You’re still you in both cases, but you know that you had different thoughts, maybe patterns of behavior, and different experiences.
 Knowing that you are still the same person you were in third grade, just with different abilities and memories, means that you have autonoetic consciousness.

 Of course, we don’t always have the ability to grasp this concept.
 Psychologists believe that we gain the abilities required to store and recall episodic memory by the age of 3 or 4.
-It’s not easy to remember things before that age, because your brain didn’t have the ability to place yourself in your own memories, how you were feeling, and what was going on in each “episode.”
+It’s not easy to remember things before that age because your brain didn’t have the ability to place yourself in your own memories, how you were feeling, and what was going on in each “episode.”

 Emotion plays a huge role in episodic memory.
 Let’s go back to the example of seeing your puppy for the first time.
 Do you remember the moment that your parents told you that you were getting a puppy?
 What a happy occasion!
 You might not remember anything else from that day (or even that afternoon, or that hour,) but you remember where you were when your parents said you were getting a puppy.

 Strong emotions can keep memories in our minds for a long time.
 Researchers have even created a term for short memories backed by high levels of emotion: flashbulb memories.
-These memories are quick episodes in which we heard news and felt very strong emotions.
+These memories are quick episodes in which we heard the news and felt very strong emotions.

 There seem to be a handful of flashbulb memories for each generation.
 You might be able to recall where you were when you first heard about the 9/11 attacks.
 Your parents, on the other hand, may also be able to recall where they were when they heard about the Challenger explosion or JFK being assassinated.

 The memory of you getting a puppy or the memory of how the 9/11 attacks affected your life are just two episodic memories.
 They make up the larger story of who you are and what you have experienced in your life.
-Like individual TV episodes that tell a larger story, each of your episodic memories are just a piece of who you are.
+Like individual TV episodes that tell a larger story, each of your episodic memories is just a piece of who you are.

 Understanding these different types of memories, and how they play into your decision-making, can help you make more objective decisions.
 Our episodic memories are likely to be skewed by our emotions or the process of recalling them over and over again throughout the years.
 How may those skewed memories change the way you think about yourself and make decisions?